 Looking for more salmon recipes?
 Check out our Best Healthy Salmon Recipes post.
 And give our Easy Air Fryer Salmon a try, too; we use a similar marinade to what we use here, for the air fryer version.

 Can salmon be cooked in a skillet?

 More recently, I noticed someone found this recipe be Googling the question, “Can salmon be cooked in a skillet?”.
-Heck, yeah!
-I should qualify the “heck, yeah”, by noting I use a non-stick skillet for searing salmon and other fish; as opposed to the cast iron skillet that is a workhorse for so many other recipes here.
+We have made salmon in a skillet countless times.
+Note however that I use a non-stick skillet for searing salmon and other fish; as opposed to the cast iron skillet that is a workhorse for so many other recipes here.

-When you are ready to cook the salmon, get the pan good and hot, and cook the salmon skin side down for 4 minutes.
+- When you are ready to cook the salmon, get the pan good and hot, and cook the salmon skin side down for 4 minutes.
 Do not move it during that time!
-Set that timer for 4 minutes, and the skin should look nice and crispy when you flip it.
+Set that timer for 4 minutes, and the salmon skin should look nice and crispy when you flip it.

 About 10 minutes after the salmon hits the pan, you are ready to serve a tasty meal!
 The skin will often come off during the cooking, but if it doesn’t, it is easily removed with a knife prior to serving.